Inclusive Excellence Grants

 - The name, email, title and department/affiliation of all applicants

-- A description of the proposed project/program that identifies how it relates to the purpose of the grant program and how the project/program will specifically advance inclusive excellence in the area, how it will address a critical need, key milestones, and any previous or ongoing work or plans for project/program integration into long-term or otherwise sustained activities.
+- A description of the proposed project/program that identifies how it relates to the purpose of the award program and how the project/program will specifically advance inclusive excellence in the area, how it will address a critical need, key milestones, and any previous or ongoing work or plans for project/program integration into long-term or otherwise sustained activities.

 - A description of how the applicant’s proposed activities will directly support their respective inclusive excellence plan or planning process and the specific dimension(s) of the framework that will be impacted/supported, if applicable, as well as the timeline for the project/program.

 - Assessment methods that will be used to provide a measure of impact and any anticipated outcomes from the project/program.